SchoolOfCode/recap_tasks_week-2/README.md

 # Recap Week 2

+Use the files in each task's corresponding folder to complete the following activities.

+Remember to commit often using meaningful commit messages!

 ## Task 1

 👉 Use an array method to produce a new array of all of the bootcampers names which start with `'r'` and store in a new variable.